industrial-edge/vision-connector-sdk-and-plugin-examples/docs/creating_and_using_a_custom_camera_connector.md

 install(TARGETS ${LIBRARY_NAME} DESTINATION ${LIBRARY_NAME})
 ...
 ```
-Refer to the ```CMakeLists.txt``` files of the examples to get more insights how to structure these files.
+Refer to the ```CMakeLists.txt``` files of the examples to get more insights on how to structure these files.

 ### Configure and build new custom camera connector
-After the ```scaffolding``` new configuration and build presets are available.
+After the ```scaffolding```, new configuration and build presets are available.
 To continue the development of the camera connector we have to configure our new project.
 This can be done from the IDE or from the terminal by running one of these commands:
 ```
 cmake --preset numberswithfilelogger-debug
 ```